hubmapconsortium/hra-millitome-generator/OpenScad Code/README.md

 # V11

 Version 11 is based on the same millitome creation engine as version 10.
 While it can still be used as a stand-alone application running in Openscad, it can now be launched from the computer's Terminal application and be configured from the command line.
 This allows to run the application from a <em>bash shell script</em> to output many differently configured millitomes, properly named, in one single operation.
 In addition it will also create matching lookup files in CSV format.
-To facilitate commandline usage the Openscad code file was renamed to <em>MT-Generator.scad</em>
+To facilitate command line usage the Openscad code file was renamed to <em>MT-Generator.scad</em>

 Currently running the complete export procedure will create 144 files each of STL and CSV files.
 Depending on the hardware expect a duration of 3-4 hours.